PrefectHQ/prefect/docs/orchestration/agents/fargate.md

 - command argument `prefect agent fargate start -t SERVICE_ACCOUNT_API_KEY`
 - environment variable `export PREFECT__CLOUD__AGENT__AUTH_TOKEN=SERVICE_ACCOUNT_API_KEY`
-- key will be used from `prefect.config.cloud.auth_token` if not provided from one of the two previous methods
+- API key will be used from `prefect.config.cloud.auth_token` if not provided from one of the two previous methods

 :::